SandyRodger/JS230_DOM_manipulation_and_browser_events/README.md

 ### [10Practice Problems: Traversing and Accessing Attributes](https://launchschool.com/lessons/f0659709/assignments/d01702c5)

+_ I am not able to solve these problems.
+Where was the information that I missed which would enable me to solve these? (was it LS2020...)

 ### [11Finding DOM Nodes](https://launchschool.com/lessons/f0659709/assignments/bec976e6)

 #### Finding An Element By Id

+- We often need to do this.
+We use `getElementByID` on `document`

 #### Finding More Than One Element
 #### Built-In Functions
 #### Using CSS Selectors